Russian Power and Purpose in the 21st Century

 Under President Putin’s leadership, Russia has consolidated power and exerted influence in its neighborhood and farther afield, with the apparent purpose of reasserting its global status and sowing discord among its rivals.
-From cyber and military interventionism to the export of soft power messaging and disinformation campaigns, the actions of Putin’s administration have had serious impact in disrupting democracies outside of Russia and contributing to the growth of authoritarianism and populism in former Soviet countries and traditional democracies alike.
+From cyber and military interventionism to the export of soft power messaging and disinformation campaigns, the actions of Putin’s administration have had serious impact in disrupting democracies outside of Russia as well as changing the economic, social, and political playing field within the country.

 - February 28, 9am-10:30am: Dagmar Rychnovská and Michal Smetana, "From Fake News to Hybrid Warfare: The Militarization of Disinformation Debate in the Czech Republic."
 Sponsored by ESI and CISAC.